Meet the forest's inhabitants

 It's my little paradise.
 When people ask me where I live, I think it's one of the first things I say.
 I live right next to the forest.

 I love it in the heat of the summer because it's cool and shady.
 And then in the autumn, when the leaves on the different types of trees change color in their own time into amazing tones of gold, bronze, and red, and brown.
 Then in the winter storms, they provides shelter from the wind and the rain.
 Perhaps I like it best in the springtime.
-The fresh pale greens of new leaf are illuminated by a welcome new sunshine, and the The canopy is not yet too dense, so you can look up at the tops of the mighty giant beach trees and imagine yourself in an enormous natural cathedral.
+The fresh pale greens of new leaf are illuminated by a welcome new sunshine, and the canopy is not yet too dense, so you can look up at the tops of the mighty giant beach trees and imagine yourself in an enormous natural cathedral.

 Forest muse

-We could try walking slowly slowly, more slowly than usual, even very slowly, taking the time to feel the ground beneath our feet, the Earth that supports us.
+We could try walking slowly, more slowly than usual, even very slowly, taking the time to feel the ground beneath our feet, the Earth that supports us.
 Try it with me.

 Try to walk slowly and look around you, to sniff like a wild animal.
 To feel the air caress your face.
 To listen to the sound of the forest.
 Yes, you're right.
 My voice drowns out the murmur of the forest.
 Don't hesitate to interrupt me.
 Pause your player and take off your headphones for a moment to bathe your ears in the sounds the forest is offering you right now.

 Are you back?
 I'm still here and ready to accompany you a little further along your forest path.
 Sometimes I like to approach a tree at the side of the path.
 Maybe a tree is observing you where you are right now, in a manner of speaking, of course.
 It's an invitation to get closer.
 Go ahead, get closer.
 Seize it with your eyes.
 Closer still.
 You can caress its bark with your fingers.
 Follow the pattern of its scars, the surface of the wood.
 Well, what you feel there under your fingers isn't really wood.
 It's bark.
 The wood is inside.
 The bark is like its skin.
 Look up.
 Let your gaze follow the trunk all the way to the top.
 I often lose my footing when I look straight up.
-Up there, if the foliage hasn't been wiped out by In winter, it makes my head spin.
-So I return to the ground, and I look for the tree's roots, at least those that are visible, and I try to imagine the invisible one stretching out beneath my feet.
+Up there, if the foliage hasn't been wiped out by winter, it makes my head spin.
+So I return to the ground, and I look for the tree's roots, at least those that are visible, and I try to imagine the invisible ones stretching out beneath my feet.

 You could also sit by the side of the road, closer to the ground.
 Remain motionless like an animal on the prowl.
 Direct your gaze towards the litter.
 That layer of dead plant matter covering the ground.
 Be patient.
 You're bound to see an insect or two coming or going, busy, concentrated on a task, tiny at the foot of these tall trees.
 I like to imagine that I'm one of these insects.
 I'm part of the world of tiny insects crawling under the leaves.
 There are alleys, boulevards, and galleries there that I know by heart.
 Sometimes, I even disappear underground.